of web and telephony systems are not integrated which result in fragmented customer experiences

 Government and public sector organizations around the world are looking to make information more readily available to citizens, to make sure that citizens can understand their rights and responsibilities and that inquires can be escalated to the appropriate department or group.
 The web is accelerating the need for change and citizen’s expectations of service.

-Public sector organizations are increasingly turning to contact centers and “one-stop shops” as a means of providing greater access to information and services.
+Federal governments and public sector organizations are increasingly turning to contact centers and “one-stop shops” as a means of providing greater access to information and services.

-Public sector organizations face challenges in overcoming silos of expertise and ensuring that citizens are put in contact with all relevant parts of the organization.
+Government sector organizations face challenges in overcoming silos of expertise and ensuring that citizens are put in contact with all relevant parts of the organization.

 Public sector agencies may need to undertake complex entitlement or assessment processes.